Diablo-D3/dotfiles/README.md

 To update it: `git subrepo pull ./modules/vim/site/pack/bar.vom`

-To update all: 'git subrepo pull --all`
+To update all: `git subrepo pull --all`

 Notice this is far easier to use, and works a lot like `git` already does.